tkarnani/cse15l-lab-reports/Lab4.md

 ![Image](2.png)
 *Keys I pressed: `git clone` `Ctrl+V` `enter`*

 I copied the SSH URL from my forked repository and pasted it onto my command line.
+This copied the existing Git repository into my local machine (in the working directory).

 ### **Step 6:**